HIAE/wp-test/wordpress/wp-content/themes/piassi/README.md

 3. Enjoy your development with webpack assets bundling and browser-sync hot-reload at http://localhost:3000

+**Pro-tip: If you do use Visual Studio Code, this theme contains a workspace file.**

 ## Building for production

 `npm run build`